Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 Now let us discuss the simulation results for Protocols \ref{alg1} and \ref{alg2} under these error models.
 For the dephasing error [Eq.~\eqref{eq:etaz}], the circuit-level noise discussed in Section~\ref{sec:circuit_level_noise} remains the same.
 For the loss error [Eq.~\eqref{eq:etaloss}], we have removed the circuit-level noise and used the decoding algorithm in Ref.~\cite{stace10}.
 (As we said already, though this noise model may seem overly simplistic, we will justify this error model further.)

 For the dephasing error model [Eq.~\eqref{eq:etaz}], we averaged over $10^5$ samples for each choice of $(\eta_z,L)$, fixing the circuit-level noise as $p=10^{-3}$.
-For both Protocols \ref{alg1} and \ref{alg2}, Eq.~\eqref{eq:ansatz1} describes our data points well, as expected; see the bottom left plots of Figure~\ref{fig:d}.
-The same conclusion applies to the loss error model [Eq.~\eqref{eq:etaloss}] as well; see the rightmost figures in Figure~\ref{fig:d}.
+For both Protocols \ref{alg1} and \ref{alg2}, Eq.~\eqref{eq:ansatz1} describes our data points well, as expected; see Figure~\ref{fig:d} (d) and (e).
+The same conclusion applies to the loss error model [Eq.~\eqref{eq:etaloss}] as well; see Figure~\ref{fig:d} (f).

 It is interesting to see what kind of error rate ($\eta$) is needed to achieve a desired logical error rate $\overline{p}_*$.
 We have listed these values in Table~\ref{tab:1} (top) for the target logical error rate of $\overline{p}_*= 10^{-3}, 10^{-5}, 10^{-10}, 10^{-15}$.
 The same set of values was obtained in Ref.~\cite{wan21} using Protocol~\ref{alg2} and we listed them in Table~\ref{tab:1} (bottom) to compare against ours.